ny-araza/appel_moi_peuetre/README.md

 #### Parameter Extraction
 To retrieve function arguments conforming to the schema in function_calling.json, a targeted prompt instructs the model to output parameters as a JSON object (dictionary).
 To optimize output length and prevent model chatter:
-Early Stopping / Forced Termination: Generation is immediately halted as soon as the model emits a closing brace '}'.
+Forced Termination: Generation is immediately halted as soon as the model emits a closing brace '}'.
-Token Optimization: Stopping at the closing bracket prevents the LLM from generating trailing text, redundant explanations, or malformed JSON extensions.

 ## Design decisions
 The overall reliability of the extraction pipeline depends heavily on prompt construction:
-Explicit Instructions: Eliminates ambiguity to ensure deterministic, zero-error data extraction.
-Immediate Semantic Alignment: Direct, structured prompt design prevents misinterpretation and reduces parsing failures during LLM execution.
+Explicit Instructions: Eliminates ambiguity to ensure deterministic, no halucination Immediate Semantic Alignment: Direct, structured prompt design prevents misinterpretation and reduces parsing failures during LLM execution.

 ## Performance analysis